MyCryptoHQ/knowledge-base-content/how-to/migrating/moving-from-mycrypto-to-ledger.md

 ![Ethereum settings](../../assets/how-to/migrating/moving-from-mycrypto-to-ledger/ethereum-settings.jpg)

-Now press both buttons at the same time again to open up "Contract Data," then press the right button to select "Yes," and then press both buttons again to proceed.
+Now press both buttons at the same time again to open up "Contract Data" or "Blind Signing," then press the right button to select "Yes," and then press both buttons again to proceed.

 ![Ethereum contract data](../../assets/how-to/migrating/moving-from-mycrypto-to-ledger/ethereum-contract-data.jpg)